Privacy Policy

 • Photographic vehicle damage inspection at pick-up and return.

-• Payment charges and pre-authorizations on behalf of the operator.
+• Payment charges and pre-authorizations on behalf of the customer.

-• Integration with the operator reservation management system (RMS).
+• Integration with the customer’s reservation management system (RMS).

 • Provide the contracted technology, host the infrastructure, and maintain the security of the service.

-• Manage operator accounts, support, billing, and compliance with legal and tax obligations.
+• Manage customer accounts, support, billing, and compliance with legal and tax obligations.

 • Performance of the contract: processing of traveler data is necessary to execute the digital check-in process and formalize the requested rental contract.